adnanzameer/AdvancedTaskManager/README.md

 ## Contributing

 If you can help please do so by contributing to the package!
 Reach out package maintainer for additional details if needed.

+# Update 2.2.0

+* New tab and better UI for Change Approval tasks.

+# Update 2.0.0

+* Change Approval tasks will show along with the Content Approval tasks.
+* Support for all content type tasks in CMS.
+Now editors can view, approve and publish, Episerver Forms, ImageData & MediaData.
+* Bug fixes for pagination and performance improvements.